-Program of Study in Environmental Law
+Program of Study in Land, Energy, and Environmental Law

 Environmental law is an important part of the American legal landscape.
 Once a niche field, environmental law is now a large and growing area of practice; expertise in the area is in high demand in local, national, and international legal markets.
 Moreover, familiarity with environmental law and related areas can be of great value to practitioners in other areas of law, given its intersection with fields such as commercial law, international law, and even criminal law.

 Notre Dame Law School offers a wide range of courses and activities for students with an interest in environmental law and its relation to energy, natural resources, and land use law.
-The Program of Study in Environmental Law provides students with a comprehensive educational foundation in order to prepare them to address a wide array of environmental issues in legal practice.
+The Program of Study in Land, Energy, and Environmental Law provides students with a comprehensive educational foundation in order to prepare them to address a wide array of environmental issues in legal practice.

 Law students will encounter environmental law concepts already during the required courses of the first year of law school.
 The law of nuisance and trespass, central to property law, are important precursors and adjuncts to modern-day environmental law.
 Tort law is also frequently involved in environmental disputes.